Child Dead, 2 Injured Following Shooting After Academy Park - Pennsbury Football Game In Delaware County

 DELAWARE COUNTY, Pa.
 (CBS) –A young child has died after a shooting following the Academy Park – Pennsbury football game on Friday night, according to authorities.
 Two minors were also injured.

-Authorities told CBS3 the shooting happened around 9:53 p.m.
+Authorities told CBS3 the shooting happened around 8:53 p.m.
 Police did not confirm the child’s age.
-Three people are currently in custody.READ MORE: Ex-State Worker, Sex Assault Survivor To New Jersey Gubernatorial Candidate: I'm No Political Prop
+Three people are currently in custody.READ MORE: Segura's Single In 11th Lifts Phillies Over Diamondbacks 7-6

 The incident happened at Academy Park High School at 300 Calcon Hook Road.
 Numerous law enforcement vehicles are outside the field as of 10 p.m.